huangshiqi99/scenarios/python/challenge-data-types-manipulation/step2.md

 ## Requirements

-- Use only the list operators to solve the problem.
+- Use only the list operations to solve the problem.
 - No modules can be imported.